zacronos/rets-client/README.md

   });
 ```

+##### Errors
+There are 3 error classes exposed by this module:
+* `RetsServerError`: Used when the HTTP response indicates an error, such as a "401 Unauthorized" response
+* `RetsReplyError`: Used when the HTTP response is valid, but the XML RETS response indicates an error
+* `RetsError`: A parent class for the two above, to make it more convenient to catch errors of either type

 ##### Debugging
 You can turn on all debug logging by adding `rets-client:*` to your `DEBUG` environment variable, as per the
 [debug module](https://github.com/visionmedia/debug).
 Sub-loggers available: